MYPROJECX/streetstyle/docs/customization.md

 ## Theme Modifications

-Write about customising the theme template and section files and why it is useful or might be used.
+Making modifications to theme template files allows you to tailor your store’s design and functionality to better suit your brand and business needs.
+By customizing the theme’s Liquid files, you can control how content is displayed, add unique features, and create a more personalized shopping experience for your customers.

 ### Overview

-Liquid is Shopify's templating language, and modifying Liquid files allows you to customize how your store's content is displayed.
+Liquid is Shopify's powerful templating language, designed to load dynamic content and provide the flexibility needed to create a unique storefront.
+Whether you want to alter how products are displayed, add new sections to your homepage, or insert dynamic content, understanding and utilizing Liquid is key to unlocking the full potential of your Shopify theme.

 - **What is Liquid?**

-   - Liquid is a templating language developed by Shopify.
-It is used to load dynamic content on Shopify storefronts and is the backbone of Shopify theme customization.
+   - Liquid is a templating language developed by Shopify, enabling you to load dynamic content on your storefront.
+It serves as the foundation for all Shopify theme customization, allowing you to control everything from basic layout adjustments to complex, data-driven displays.

 - **Basic Syntax:**